vechain/validator-hub/README.md

 ### Create a directory

-Once the Validator-Hub is forked, create a new directory in the `validators` directory named exactly as your validator's master address and include a `manifest.json` file and `logo.png` file.
+Once the Validator-Hub is forked, create a new directory in the `validators` directory named exactly as your validator's master address in lowercase and include a `manifest.json` file and `logo.png` file.
 Your validator directory structure should look like this

 ```
 ├── validators
-│   └── 0xYourMasterAddressHere
+│   └── 0xyourmasteraddresshere
 │       ├── logo.png
 │       └── manifest.json
 ```